 2. Improper use: As stated in the Gartner article, many marketers who’ve adopted CDPs have admitted that they use it as their CRM system—which means that many of the CDPs core benefits are not being realized.
 This misuse could be due to the confusion in the market mentioned above, as well as a lack of training or guidance provided by vendors during the onboarding and implementation period.

 3. Lack of expertise: Finally, businesses that adopt CDPs don’t always have the domain knowledge and soft skills needed to use a CDP and effectively follow up on the insights they gain from the platform.
 In fact, only 13 percent of surveyed executives express a high degree of confidence that they’re making the most of their customer data.

-In the same survey, both CDP users and initiative leaders cited the following skills and areas of expertise as the most essential for maximising a CDP’s impact:
+In the same survey, both CDP users and initiative leaders cited the following skills and areas of expertise as the most essential for maximizing a CDP’s impact:

 - Presentation and sales skills.

 - Data management and analysis skills.

 In other words, although CDPs can facilitate a company-wide shift to unified, customer-centric data management, the tool itself needs to be augmented by training and education to ensure success.
 CDP users need to be both data literate and data-driven—but that kind of cultural change cannot occur with a CDP investment alone.
 Along with choosing the right vendor to meet internal needs and fill gaps in their MarTech stack, leaders are responsible for encouraging a data-loving culture across their organizations.